(Disclosure: Some of the links below may be affiliate links)

 Since I started to pay closer attention to my finance, I have read a few books about investing and finance.
-I am going to review them on this blog.
-I am going to explain what the book is about and also what I liked about the book.
+I will review them on this blog.
+I explain what the book is about and also what I liked about the book.
 And of course, what I did not like about it.

 The first book I have read is “The little book of Common Sense Investing”, by John C. Bogle.
 It is coming from the founder and former CEO of the Vanguard Mutual Fund Group.
 John Bogle is a great man and the creator of the first index fund.
 A lot of people in the Bogleheads community are recommending this book, so I decided to give it a try.